top of page

 E5DC7E3F-1BBD-43F4-82A9-3E4359BB95F9_1_1

-SAPARA EDUCATIONAL SYSTEM
+SÁPARA EDUCATIONAL SYSTEM

-This project is to provide ongoing funding for an educational system within the Sápara Nation, in several of their communities deep in the Ecuadorian Amazon rainforest.
+This project is to provide ongoing funding for an educational system within several communities of the Sápara Nation located deep in the Ecuadorian Amazon rainforest.
 Community leaders have worked to establish an educational system that allows Sápara children to receive a primary education while continuing to live in their home communities.
 An educational system provided in the territory can integrate a methodology that is appropriate to the indigenous community's culture and lifestyle, providing knowledge and skills from the territory alongside the disciplines of western education.
-A fundamental portion of the educational program is to include Sápara culture and language in the students' curriculum.
-Providing educational opportunities within the territory will reduce the migration of young people to the cities and contribute to supporting thriving communities in the jungle.
-The funding for this project will go towards a teacher's salary, school house and supplies, tuition and other materials and equipment that allows the school to continue to function properly, maintaining and allowing continuity and access to a quality education system for the Sápara people.

 49160028.jpg